 You are interested to join one of our Cochrane Review translation projects? - That's fantastic!
 Read below about what to expect as a volunteer translator.

 You can also read more general information about translation at Cochrane.

 Which languages do we translate into?

-We currently translate Cochrane Reviews on a regular basis into Chinese (simplified and traditional), Croatian, French, German, Japanese, Korean, Malay, Persian, Polish, Portuguese (Brazil and Portugal), Russian, Spanish, and Thai.
+We currently translate Cochrane Reviews on a regular basis into Chinese (simplified and traditional), Croatian, Dutch, French, German, Hindi, Hungarian, Indonesian, Japanese, Korean, Malay, Persian, Polish, Portuguese (Brazil and Portugal), Romanian, Russian, Spanish, and Thai.
 Not all of these languages are looking for volunteers.
 If your language is not included yet, keep reading to learn what else you can do.

 Why do we translate into some languages, but not others?